MrPickles/dotfiles/README.md

 We will be using [Nerd Fonts][nerd-fonts] to patch in all of our symbols.
-This font aggregator is nice in the sense that it collects many different glyphs from various sources; we'll be using a lot of different symbols!
+This font aggregator is nice in the sense that it collects many different glyphs from various sources.
+(We'll be using a lot of different symbols!)

 You'll first want to install a pre-patched font.
 There are multiple ways to do this.
 If you prefer to use the browser, download `Droid Sans Mono Nerd Font Complete.otf` from the Nerd Fonts [prepatched fonts folder][prepatched].
-Clicking on the file from Finder, after downloading it should be sufficient.
+Clicking on the file from Finder after downloading it should be sufficient.

 Alternatively, if you have Homebrew, you can install it from the command line.